sukikrishna/CS262DesignExercise2/ENGINEERING_NOTEBOOK.md

 * The pytest coverage report gave `91%` test coverage.
 * The code also has Google style docstrings for the documentations of the code.

+### Conclusions
+Our experimental analysis highlighted key behaviors in distributed logical clocks, including clock drift, logical clock jumps, and message queue growth patterns.
+We demonstrated that varying clock rates and event probabilities significantly impact system synchronization and message handling.
+Specifically:

+* VMs with lower clock rates experience higher drift as they adjust to received messages.
+* Reducing internal event probability improves synchronization, as more messages are exchanged between VMs.
+* A larger variation in clock rates increases clock drift and message queue imbalances, particularly for slower VMs.
+* Additionally, by refining the logical clock rules and optimizing message queues, we improved system responsiveness and stability.

 ---------------------------------------------------------

 ## Day to Day Progress